profiq/slack-open-poll/README.md

-# 🗳️ OpenPoll – TypeScript Open Source Slack Poll App
+# 🗳️ Open Poll – TypeScript Open Source Slack Poll App

-**OpenPoll** is an open-source Slack-integrated app that lets your team quickly create and run polls using a `/poll` command.
-Inspired by [Simple Poll](https://www.simplepoll.rocks/), OpenPoll is built in **TypeScript**, runs on **Firebase Cloud Functions**, and is fully customizable for self-hosting or development learning.
+**Open Poll** is an open-source Slack-integrated app that lets your team quickly create and run polls using a `/poll` command.
+Inspired by [Simple Poll](https://www.simplepoll.rocks/), Open Poll is built in **TypeScript**, runs on **Firebase Cloud Functions**, and is fully customizable for self-hosting or development learning.

 ---